FREQUENTLY ASKED QUESTIONS

 That said, you and your Eagle are empowered to plan non-tech alternatives for Core Skills work with the only requirement being that mastery checks are done via the online platform.
 Feel free to talk with us about it, if it’s a major concern.

-Spark (Pre-K) Studio:
+Spark (Lower Elementary) Studio:

 Our Spark studio will be (almost) entirely tech free.
 We will be utilizing a Montessori approach along with incorporating the latest play-based, outdoor approaches like Anji Play, Tinkergarten and more!